zitelog/nbmultirag/README.md

 1) create the nbmultirag folder
 2) copy all the contents of this repository.
 3) create a Python environment: python -m venv nbmultirag
-4) Activate the environment (for Windows: nbmultirag/Scripts/activate)
+4) Activate the environment
+  * for Windows: nbmultirag/Scripts/activate
+  * for macOS: source ./nbmultirag/Scripts/activate
 5) pip install -r requirements
 6) streamlit run nbmultirag.py